lino-framework/atelier/docs/invlib.rst

     ("make messages")

-    Extracts messages from both code and userdocs, then initializes and updates all catalogs.
-Needs :envvar:`locale_dir`
+    Extracts translatable messages from both code and userdocs, then initializes and updates all catalogs.
+Needs :envvar:`locale_dir` and :envvar:`languages` to be set.

 Commands for deployment
 -----------------------